thethunderturner/filament/docs/01-introduction/02-installation.md

 ### Compiling assets

-Compile your new CSS and Javascript assets using `npm run dev`.
+Compile your new CSS and JavaScript assets using `npm run dev`.

 ### Configuring your layout

-Create a new `resources/views/components/layouts/app.blade.php` layout file for Livewire components:
+Create a new layout file at `resources/views/components/layouts/app.blade.php` for your Livewire components:

 ```blade
 <!DOCTYPE html>